jtreminio/php-docker/nginx/README.md

 If `/etc/nginx/sites-enabled/default` exists then `VHOST` env var will be ignored.

-If you wish to have build-in Xdebug support make sure to use the following `map` and `fastcgi_pass` directives, like above:
+If you wish to use the built-in Xdebug support make sure to use the following `map` and `fastcgi_pass` directives, like above:

     map $cookie_XDEBUG_SESSION $my_fastcgi_pass {
         default 127.0.0.1:9000;